Skip to main content

 Layout not changing

 Ensure correct ACCESS_KEY and disabled SFU mode.
-SFU-to-MCU switching requires 2+ participants
+Automatic SFU-to-MCU switching requires 2+ participants if the setting is not on disabled.

 Layers not showing

-Verify image URL access and SFU mode settings
+Verify that the image URL access is public and SFU mode is disabled.